MerosCrypto/Meros/docs/Protocol/Merit.md

 - Meros doesn't check that every predecessor has an archived Verification Packet.
 - Meros allows mentioning Transactions out of Epochs/Transactions which compete with old Transactions.
 This behavior should be fixed on the Transactions DAG, not on the Blockchain.

-- Meros doesn't support Blocks with Elements.
+- Meros doesn't support Blocks with Elements (as it doesn't support any Elements which are placed in Blocks).
 - Meros doesn't check that Block's Elements are new and unique.
 - Meros doesn't check that Block's Elements have proper nonces.
 - Meros doesn't check that Block's Elements don't cause a MeritRemoval.